tvbeat/public/docs/weighted.md

 ## Zap interval
 Is a minimum time interval that a HH has to be tuned to a given channel in order for that viewing to be attributed to said channel.
-Channel persistence is 5 seconds, and these seconds are counted into total viewing if the threshold is reached (ie. if viewing is longer than 5 seconds).
+Zap interval is 5 seconds, and these seconds are counted into total viewing if the threshold is reached (ie. if viewing is longer than 5 seconds).

 ## Metrics